f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

    :align: center

 Now try to navigate to your domain again, you should now see a 403 error.
-This is because the service policy is blocking all traffic that does not have the header of *x-app-world: f5*.
+This is because the service policy is blocking all traffic that does not have the header/value of *x-f5-appworld: RjUtQXBwd29ybGQ=*

 .. image:: _static/403-error.png
    :scale: 30%